-We have audited the financial statements of the City of Hialeah Educational Academy, Inc. (a Special Revenue Fund of the City of Hialeah, Florida) (the "School"), as of and for the fiscal year ended June 30, 2018, and have issued our report thereon dated September 14, 2018.
+We have audited the financial statements of the City of Hialeah Educational Academy, Inc. (the "School"), as of and for the fiscal year ended June 30, 2020, and have issued our report thereon dated September 14, 2020.

 Auditors' Responsibility

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America; and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.850, Rules of the Auditor General.